Lateral Approach to Calcaneus indications:

 - The skin:

 - Risk of skin necrosis can be minimized if the flap is elevated as a full thickness flap because the skin derives its blood supply from the underlying tissues.

-- Surgical Exposures in Orthopaedics book – 4th Edition
+- Surgical Exposures in Orthopaedics book – 4th edition Edition.